Dear Friend:

 This really doesn’t make sense.
 First, the pain and suffering can be just as great.
 Second, the stress of a deeply impacted life can be just as difficult.
 Third, it is very easy to get exhausted or sick from the pain, suffering, and stress of caregiving.
 Finally, if you as the caregiver burn out, it deeply impacts the person with cancer.

 For all of these reasons, it isn’t selfish at all for you to acknowledge your own pain, suffering, and stress, and do whatever you can to bring nourishment, peace, and joy into your own lives as a priority and on a regular basis.
 Treat yourself kindly.
 Take care of your own mind, body, and soul.
-Consider our 7 Healing Practices › for yourself.
+Consider our 7 Lifestyle Practices › for yourself.
 So often all the love and support is directed to the person with cancer, and the caregiver needs it, too.

 For family members and caretakers and friends who want to make a difference, a lot of well-meaning people want to convince their loved one with cancer to eat well, move more, meditate, do yoga and the like.
 We believe you can gently offer those thoughts—with an emphasis on gently.
 But it is far better, instead of being preachy about self care, to ask a very different question: